nodejs/node/doc/api/packages.md

 The `"type"` field defines the module format that Node.js will use for all `.js` files that have that `package.json` file as their [package boundary][].

-Files ending with `.js` will be loaded as ES modules when the package boundary `package.json` file contains a top-level field `"type"` with a value of `"module"`.
+Files ending with `.js` will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.

-The package boundary `package.json` is defined as the first `package.json` found when searching in the current folder, that folder’s parent, and so on up until a node_modules folder or the volume root is reached.
+The nearest parent `package.json` is defined as the first `package.json` found when searching in the current folder, that folder’s parent, and so on up until a node_modules folder or the volume root is reached.